Park-ing-lot/DIVE/README.md

-# DIVE: Towards Descriptive and Diverse Visual Commonsense Generation
+# DIVE: Towards Descriptive and Diverse Visual Commonsense Generation [EMNLP 2023]
 This is the repository of DIVE [EMNLP 2023]

 Most of the codes in this repo are copied/modified from [KM-BART](https://github.com/FomalhautB/KM-BART)